We may earn income from links in this post. Please read this Disclosure for details.

 Simmer for 30 minutes until the fruit is tender but not mushy.
 Grate fresh nutmeg when ready to serve.

-Keep your ponche de frutas warm on the stove or in a slow cooker, so it’s ready to serve to friends and family who stop by.
+Keep your ponche de frutas warm on the stove or in a slow cooker.
+That way it’s ready to serve to friends and family who stop by.

 Add white or dark rum to taste